hazutecuhtli/Udacity_DataStructures/README.md

 This solution was implemented using the Group class to organize the group as users like in a dictionary or hash structure.
 The coded function is used to look for specific users within specific groups.
 Thus, if an active directory is represented by a specific group, it is possible to know, by using the programmed, function if a specific user is part of the active directory.
 More information can be seen about this solution in the file named ***UdacityDataStructuresProblem4.py***.

+For this solution time complexity is defined as *O(1)*, since it is just a search over a specific group, while space complexity is defined by *O(n)*, the number of key-value pairs stored in the hash-map or dictionary.

 ## Problem 5: Blockchain

 A Blockchain(opens in a new tab) is a sequential chain of records, similar to a linked list.
 Each block contains some information and how it is connected related to the other blocks in the chain.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
 For our blockchain we will be using a SHA-256(opens in a new tab) hash, the Greenwich Mean Time(opens in a new tab) when the block was created, and text strings as the data.